swiftlang/swift-org-website/documentation/server/guides/allocations.md

 Follow the steps below:

-1. **Build your code** in `release` mode by running this command:
+Step 1. **Build your code** in `release` mode by running this command:
 ```bash
 swift run -c release
 ```

-2. [**Install `perf`**](https://www.swift.org/server/guides/linux-perf.html) to profile your code for your environment to gather performance-related data and optimize the performance of your Swift server applications.
+Step 2. [**Install `perf`**](https://www.swift.org/server/guides/linux-perf.html) to profile your code for your environment to gather performance-related data and optimize the performance of your Swift server applications.

-3. **Clone the FlameGraph project** to generate a flame graph visualization that helps you quickly identify hotspots in the codebase, visualize call paths, understand the flow of execution, and optimize performance.
+Step 3. **Clone the FlameGraph project** to generate a flame graph visualization that helps you quickly identify hotspots in the codebase, visualize call paths, understand the flow of execution, and optimize performance.
 To generate a flame graph, you will need to clone the [`FlameGraph`](https://github.com/brendangregg/FlameGraph) repository on your machine or into a container, making it available at `~/FlameGraph`.

 Run this command to clone the `https://github.com/brendangregg/FlameGraph` repository in `~/FlameGraph`:
 ```bash